billweasley/Distributed_library_Release/README.md

 + Recommand: Nginx server to do the reverse proxy

 ## Pre-Configurations:
-Please check the following files, search and replace ALL `<To fill`> label with your own server information OR your private key OR Google book API key.
+Please check the following files, search and replace ALL &lt;To fill&gt; label with your own server information OR your private key OR Google book API key.

 + production.conf
 + conf/application.conf